Gdańsk Sports Center Stadium: Poland national football team

 The Poland national football team only played once at the stadium, when Poland played Cyprus in the qualification rounds for the 1988 European Championships.

 Euro 2012

-During the Euro 2012 finals the German national team chose Gdańsk as their base and the Gdańsk Sports Center Stadium as their training ground.
+During the Euro 2012 finals the Germany national team chose Gdańsk as their base and the Gdańsk Sports Center Stadium as their training ground.

 Avenue of Stars

 At the MOSiR Stadium Lechia have an "Avenue of Stars" which commemorates the efforts and success of former players and coaches from the senior football team.
 There are currently 21 players with stars at the stadium, including all-time top goal scorer, Roman Rogocz, and all-time appearance maker, Zdzisław Puszkarz.
 Due to MOSiR becoming the training ground in 2011 after the move to the PGE Arena Gdańsk there have been calls for the stars to be moved to the new stadium by some fans, while others see the stadium as the historic home of Lechia Gdańsk and the perfect place to keep the players commemorative stars.

 Those people who have received stars are;